 - Garlic - use fresh cloves or crushed garlic from a jar.

-- Ginger – once again, you can use fresh ginger or crushed ginger from a jar.
+- Ginger - once again, you can use fresh ginger or crushed ginger from a jar.
+If you don't have those, you could even use half a teaspoon of dried ginger powder.

 - Oyster sauce - I love the umami flavour that oyster sauce brings to this dish.